ugr-sail/sinergym/docs/source/pages/introduction.rst

 -  And much more!

-.. important:: If you want to introduce your own buildings in *Sinergym*, please visit :ref:`Adding new buildings for environments` section.
+.. important:: If you want to introduce your own buildings in *Sinergym*, please visit :ref:`Adding new buildings` section.

 .. note:: *This is a work in progress project.
 Stay tuned for upcoming releases!*